turbot/powerpipe-docs/docs/reference/cli/index.md

   <tr>
     <td nowrap="true"> <inlineCode>--config-path</inlineCode> </td>
     <td>
-    Sets the search path for <a href = "/docs/reference/config-files/index">configuration files</a>.
+    Sets the search path for <a href = "/docs/reference/config-files">configuration files</a>.
 This argument accepts a colon-separated list of directories.
 All configuration files (<inlineCode>*.ppc</inlineCode>) will be loaded from each path, with decreasing precedence.
 The default is <inlineCode>.:$POWERPIPE_INSTALL_DIR/config</inlineCode> (<inlineCode>.:~/.powerpipe/config</inlineCode>).
-This allows you to manage your <a href="/docs/reference/config-files/workspace"> workspaces </a> and <a href="/docs/reference/config-files/credential/index">credentials</a> centrally in the <inlineCode>~/.powerpipe/config</inlineCode> directory, but override them in the mod location if desired.
+This allows you to manage your <a href="/docs/reference/config-files/workspace"> workspaces </a> and credentials centrally in the <inlineCode>~/.powerpipe/config</inlineCode> directory, but override them in the mod location if desired.
     </td>
   </tr>